scaleoutsystems/fedn/docs/projects.rst

 In our 'mnist-pytorch' example, upon startup a client downloads the MNIST image dataset and creates partitions (one for each client).
 This partition is in turn divided into a train/test split.
 The file 'train.py' (shown below) reads the train split, runs an epoch of training and writes the updated paramters to file.

-To learn more about how model serialization and model marshalling works in FEDn, see :ref:`helper-label` and :ref:`agg-label`.
+To learn more about how model serialization and model marshalling works in Scaleout Edge, see :ref:`helper-label` and :ref:`agg-label`.

 .. code-block:: python